Dirivial/othelloJava/README.md

 # othelloJava
 The game Othello, also called Reversi, in java.

-Terribly coded, with my current standards.
+Terribly coded, especially the GUI.